r1999-ron/githubCompare/README.md

 * create-react-app hello-app

-Once this stage has been completed, I've changed the directory with cd hello-app/ and entered npm start to check whether everything is working fine or not.
+Once this stage has been completed, I've changed the directory with cd hello-app/ and enter npm start to check whether everything is working fine or not.

 Inside the directory hello-app following packages were installed like index.css, App.css and App.js.
 Along with that package.json which contains all the useful information of the installed packages.